Almarch/pygotchi/README.md

 If you are connected to a VPS with SSH, open port 22 before enabling ufw or you would be locked out.

+**Warning**: ufw applies to the whole system.
+If you already have a firewall, configure your existing firewall instead.

 ```sh
 sudo apt install ufw
 sudo ufw default deny incoming